Charlie102308/YTMusicUltimate/README.md

 **In the repo may be some issues, so please report any issue in the [Issues](https://github.com/Mark02-2012/YTMUltimatePLUS/issues) section.**

 ## Download table
-Implemented new fixed deb for working downloads! (in Actions for now isn't implemented
+Implemented new fixed deb for working downloads!
+(Also in Actions)
 | Release | YTM version | YTMUltimate version | YTMUltimate+ version |
 | :--- | :---: | :---: | :---: |
 | [YTMUltimate+ Latest][YTMU+Latest] | 9.23.4 | 2.4.1 fix | 1.0 |